Ceremony

 Closing Remarks

-Corporation Trustees
+Corporation Trustee

 Murchison

-Joelle A. Murchison ’95 is principal and founder of ExecMommyGroup LLC, a diversity and inclusion strategic consulting practice.
+Joelle A. Murchison ’95, MED, MS is principal and founder of ExecMommyGroup LLC, a diversity and inclusion strategic consulting practice.
 A founding member of Brown’s Inman Page Black Alumni Council, Murchison is adjunct professor of management at the UCONN School of Business and serves as Executive Director of the Lawyers Collaborative for Diversity, as chair of the board of directors of RE-Center Race and Equity in Education, and is a member of the board of directors of College Possible.

 More about Joelle A. Murchison